 Minor in Journalism

 The Department of English and the Department of Communication offer a minor in Journalism to N.C.
-State students, except Language, Writing and Rhetoric (LWR) English majors.
+State students, except Rhetoric and Professional Writing (LWR) English majors.
 The minor provides coursework in writing and editing news and features for print and non-print media, as well as an introduction to the profession of journalism.

 - Completion of 15 credit hours of coursework at the 200 level or above as listed below.